TACC-Cloud/agave-docs/docs/agave/guides/jobs/job-monitoring.rst

 Webhooks
 ~~~~~~~~

-Webhooks are the alternative, preferred way for your application to monitor the status of asynchronous actions in Agave.
+Webhooks are the alternative, preferred way for your application to monitor the status of asynchronous actions in Tapis (Agave).
 If you are a :raw-html-m2r:`<a href="http://en.wikipedia.org/wiki/Design_Patterns_(book)" title="Gang of Four" target="_blank">Gang of Four</a>` disciple, webhooks are a mechanism for implementing the :raw-html-m2r:`<a href="http://en.wikipedia.org/wiki/Observer%5Fpattern" title="Observer Pattern" target="_blank">Observer Pattern</a>`.
 They are widely used across the web and chances are that something you're using right now is leveraging them.
 In the context of Agave, a webhook is a URL that you give to Agave in advance of an event which it later POSTs a response to when that event occurs.
 A webhook can be any web accessible URL.

 ..

-   :information_source: For more information about webhooks, events, and notifications in Agave, please see the :raw-html-m2r:`<a href="https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/notifications/introduction.html" title="Notifications Guide">Notifications</a>` and :raw-html-m2r:`<a href="https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/events/introduction.html" title="Events Guide">Events</a>` Guides.
+   :information_source: For more information about webhooks, events, and notifications in Tapis (Agave), please see the :raw-html-m2r:`<a href="https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/notifications/introduction.html" title="Notifications Guide">Notifications</a>` and :raw-html-m2r:`<a href="https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/events/introduction.html" title="Events Guide">Events</a>` Guides.

 The Jobs service provides several template variables for constructing dynamic URLs.
 Template variables can be included anywhere in your URL by surrounding the variable name in the following manner ``${VARIABLE_NAME}``.
 When an event of interest occurs, the variables will be resolved and the resulting URL called.
 Several example urls are given below.